LAST UPDATED: March 11, 2021

 - $150 to $300: Some of the best RV power inverters land in this middle price range.
 These are usually 3,000-watt RV inverters and 2,000-watt inverters for RV use, and typical features include larger batteries, higher power output, and multiple outlets for easy use.

-- Over $300: This premium price point is where you’ll find the best pure sine wave inverter for RVs.
+- $300 and up: This premium price point is where you’ll find the best pure sine wave inverter for RVs.
 These inverters can run your entire motorhome and include helpful features like cooling protection, easy installation tools, or even solar panels.

-Having a power inverter that can't handle the products you want to use is a waste.
+Having a power inverter that can't handle the devices you want to use is a waste.
 The first thing you need to know is how much power you'll actually be using.
 For example, do you simply need to charge your devices or does the entire kitchen in your RV need electricity?
-Your inverter needs to have a constant output that is above the number of watts you expect to use but isn't producing so much extra power that it ends up being a waste of money.
+It’s essential to look at the devices you are powering to find out how many watts each uses and then add it up to determine which inverter will support them.
+Your inverter needs to have a constant output that is above the amount of watts you expect to use but isn't producing so much extra power that it ends up being a waste of money.

 There are several potential issues that your inverter can run into, so having a device with built-in protection is very helpful.
 The most significant worry is overheating.
 RV power inverters produce a lot of heat while running, so it's crucial to find a product with cooling fans.
 Other electrical safety features include overload protection, an over-voltage alarm, under-voltage alarm, high-quality power surge protection, and a short-circuit prevention system.